dsa-org/onboarding/docs/SalesProductManagerOnboarding.md

 - When the ticket moves into `PENDING DEPLOYMENT` we expect the changes to be pushed to production.
 When pushed to production, please move the ticket into `DONE`

-## Sales and Product Meetings
+## Sales, Ops, and Product Meetings

-Email scott@dsa-labs.com to be added to the W/F 9:30AM EST Sales calls.
+Email scott@dsa-labs.com to be added to the M/W 11:30AM EST Sales, Ops, and Product calls.
 We use Google Calendar and Google Meet.

 ## Tools and Domains